The value of conceptual knowledge: Introduction

 \paragraph{Contributions}

 This paper makes three major contributions.
-First, we formalize what it means to have conceptual knowledge about a statistical decision-making environment.
-Such knowledge refers to understanding the structural relationships among unknown, payoff-relevant states.
-It is distinct from the information one gains about these states from collecting data; it improves one's ability to interpret data and makes them more informative.
-This distinction has been recognized by others \citep[e.g.,][]{Marinacci-2015-JEEA}, but has not been formalized in a tractable and transparent way.
+First, we distinguish two types of knowledge: statistical and conceptual.
+Statistical knowledge comes from observing patterns in data; conceptual knowledge tells us how data are generated and what patterns to expect \emph{ex ante}.
+We formalize this distinction in a tractable framework used by economists and statisticians.
+This framework gives us a transparent model of how statistical and conceptual knowledge interact.

-Second, we use our formalization of conceptual knowledge to define and characterize its value.
-Our definition builds on that for the instrumental value of information \citep{Howard-1966-IEEE,Raiffa-Schlaifer-1961-}: whereas information is valuable because it leads to better decisions, knowledge is valuable because it leads to better information.
-This definition is novel.
-It leads to a precise yet intuitive measure of the value of conceptual knowledge: the welfare gain from knowing how states relate structurally and using that knowledge to collect data optimally.
+Second, we use our framework to define and characterize the value of conceptual knowledge.
+Our definition builds on that of the instrumental value of information \citep{Howard-1966-IEEE,Raiffa-Schlaifer-1961-}: whereas information is valuable because it leads to better decisions, conceptual knowledge is valuable because it leads to better information.
+We quantify \emph{how much better} and study this quantity's comparative statics.
+Our framework admits a closed-form expression for the value of optimally acquired information, allowing us to analyze and clarify how and why this value changes.
+Moreover, our focus on a specific decision problem allows us to generate insights and intuitions that are not immediate from studying abstract problems (as in, e.g., \cite{Blackwell-1951-ProceedingsoftheSecondBerkeleySymposiumonMathematicalStatisticsandProbability,Blackwell-1953-AoMS} and \cite{Whitmeyer-2025-JPE}). \footnote{ For example, our non-monotonicity result (Theorem~\ref{thm:vck-tau}) could not be derived from \cite{Blackwell-1951-ProceedingsoftheSecondBerkeleySymposiumonMathematicalStatisticsandProbability,Blackwell-1953-AoMS} or \citeapos{Whitmeyer-2025-JPE} frameworks without imposing more structure on them. }

-Third, we define the ``units'' of conceptual knowledge as the depth of one's understanding of structural relationships.
-This definition is also novel.
-It allows us to compare the marginal values of ``deepening'' one's knowledge and having more data.
+Third, we use our framework to formalize what it means to have ``deeper'' conceptual knowledge.
+This allows us to compare the marginal values of having deeper knowledge or more data.
 It also identifies conceptual knowledge as an economic good one may acquire in the same way data are goods one acquires.
-In this way, we advance the literature on learning and information acquisition that treats structural knowledge as fixed and minimally restrictive \cite[e.g.,][]{Bardhi-2024-ECTA,Callander-2011-AER,Schwartzstein-2014-JEEA}.
+In this way, we advance the literature on learning and information acquisition that treats conceptual knowledge as fixed and minimally restrictive \cite[e.g.,][]{Bardhi-2024-ECTA,Callander-2011-AER,Schwartzstein-2014-JEEA}.

-This paper also contributes to the literatures on model-based learning, model uncertainty and mis-specification, and human and machine reasoning.
-We explain these contributions later.
+This paper also connects to the literatures on the value of information, model-based inference, human cognition, and human-machine comparisons.
+We discuss these literatures and our contributions to them after presenting our main results.

 \paragraph{Overview}

 Section~\ref{sec:illustrative} elaborates on our leading example of a farmer learning about fertilizers.